JackBJ23/cfm-policies/README.md

 # cfm-policies

-This repository contains code, scripts, and experiments for training and evaluating **CFM-based policies**, as well as **Diffusion Policy** built on top of the ManiSkill simulation framework.
-It includes utilities for dataset creation, training, evaluation, and plotting, as well as modified versions of ManiSkill baseline scripts.
+This repository contains code, scripts, and experiments for training and evaluating **CFM-based policies** as well as **Diffusion Policy**, built on top of the ManiSkill simulation framework.
+It includes utilities for dataset creation, training, evaluation, and plotting, along with modified versions of ManiSkill baseline scripts.
+In particular, this repository introduces a new environment and motion-planning setup for stacking a red cube on top of a green cube in the presence of an obstacle (a blue block) positioned between them.

 ## Contents
 - `ManiSkill/` — main source code and experiment scripts